Thursday, June 11, 2015

 'Their formation was so perfect and so close we couldn't miss.
 Even the new kids remembered not to shoot at the whole formation but to concentrate on one ship at a time, with short bursts, then skid to another.
 Hang on, aim, then fire – always short bursts.
 They didn't see us until it was too late.
 Twenty or more of them were already going down and those we didn't burn on the first pass broke and ran m all directions.
 After the first dive, when we'd climbed back into the sun for altitude, we broke, too, and took out after the stragglers.
 I followed one with my wingman all the way to Canton, 200 miles southeastward, and shot it down when the pilot lowered his landing gear preparatory to landing,'

 After the results of this combat had been properly assessed, the American pilots were credited with 13 enemy aircraft destroyed for no loss to themselves.
 It was an auspicious start for the new Flying Tigers of the 23rd Fighter Group.

-The 23rd Fighter Group remained m China until the end of the war against Japan, latterly replacing its P 40s with North American P 51 Mustangs.
+The 23rd Fighter Group remained in China until the end of the war against Japan, latterly replacing its P-40s with North American P 51 Mustangs.
 From its formation on 4 July 1942 until the end of the fighting, the group was credited with 621 enemy aircraft shot down plus a further 320 destroyed on the ground.